Tom Holland facts for kids

 Discussing his future as Spider-Man after No Way Home, Holland told GQ in 2021 that he was doubtful about reprising the role, especially after he turns 30 in 2026.
 He expressed a desire to see a live-action Spider-Man film with Miles Morales as the protagonist, whereas Amy Pascal spoke of wanting Holland to continue playing the role.
 Holland began the following year with an investment in Dogpound gyms, and a starring role as a young Nathan Drake, a charismatic fortune hunter, in the film adaptation of Naughty Dog's Uncharted video game series.
 In preparation for scenes where his character is bartending, Holland worked shifts at the Chiltern Firehouse, a pub in London.
 Though the filming was delayed due to the COVID-19 pandemic, Holland continued to eat and train for the role.
 While Uncharted polarised critics, Rebecca Rubin of Variety wrote that Holland's star-power likely contributed to its box-office success.
 In a mixed review for his performance, Brian Tallerico of Roger Ebert's website labelled him miscast, writing that "Holland has the agility but quite simply lacks the weight and world-weariness needed" for the role.

 Holland next executive produced and starred in the Apple TV+ miniseries The Crowded Room (2023), inspired by the 1981 non-fiction novel The Minds of Billy Milligan, in which he played a character based on Billy Milligan.
 It was met with negative reviews; San Francisco Chronicle's Bob Strauss dismissed it as "another one of Tom Holland's 'serious' projects that's hard to take seriously".
 Holland said that the role proved to be too emotionally taxing for him, and that he would take a year off work to recover.
-He is set to return to the stage as Romeo in Jamie Lloyd's West End revival of Romeo and Juliet, which will run for twelve weeks from May 2024.
+He made a return to the stage as Romeo in Jamie Lloyd's West End revival of Romeo and Juliet, which ran for twelve weeks from May 2024.
+Critics had mixed opinions on the play and Holland's performance.

 Personal life